trevordmiller/feeds/CONTRIBUTING.md

 - GitHub settings for branch protection and merge checks.
 - GitHub Actions for Continuous Integration and Continuous Deployment.
 - GitHub Pages for hosting.
-- Hover for custom domain name registration and DNS configuration.